albee/rattle-iros-2022/coordinator/README.md

 # coordinator
 High-level test logic for controlling the ReSWARM experiments.
 Test calls are made using `execute_asap`, and the test run is operated from coordinator.

-`coordinator` nodelet : Handles operations between the planner, estimator, controller, etc. Versions exist for the primary and secondary Astrobees.
+`coordinator` handles high-level operations between the planner, estimator, controller, etc.

 ## Usage
 See `execute_asap` README for usage instructions.

+Standalone:

+`roslaunch coordinator primary_coordinator.launch`

 ## Details